 The most popular social media channels for ecommerce businesses are:

 When creating copy for your holiday social media posts, remember that each channel is used for slightly different purposes.
-While TikTok is gaining popularity fast, it’ll only work for targeting a younger audience as 60% of TikTok users are younger than 30.
+While TikTok is gaining popularity fast, it’ll only work for targeting a younger audience as roughly 41% of TikTok users are between 16 and 24.

 Another example is Twitter—a platform where people voice their opinions, discuss public events, or let off some steam.
 Roughly 80% of Twitter users are affluent millennials.
 Pinterest, on the other hand, is purely visual and used for design or lifestyle inspiration.
 32% of all Pinterest users are 18-29 years old, and 34% are 30-49.

-Although Twitter and Pinterest are similar, their user demographic doesn’t exactly match.
-So, it’s fair to say that what’s popular on Pinterest, won’t be as engaging on Twitter and vice versa.
+As you can see, TikTok, Twitter, and Pinterest user demographics don’t exactly match.
+So, it’s fair to say that what’s popular on Pinterest won’t be as engaging on TikTok or Twitter and vice versa.

 People remember up to 80% of what they see, and only about 20% of what they read.
 So if you want to stand out from the crowd this holiday season, invest some time into creating eye-catching imagery for your marketing campaigns.

 Depending on your plans for the holiday season, you might need to create visuals for: